Emergency helpline: 0800 66 88 00

 • What is the Difference Between a Septic Tank and a Sewage Treatment Plant?

-Both are used on properties with no access to main sewer lines but there are differences between them.
 A septic tank is used to collect sewage and wastewater from a limited number of domestic properties.
 They are generally made up of two chambers, the sewage settles in the first chamber to collect scum (fats, oils and grease) on the top and sludge (solid waste) on the bottom; the separated liquid in the middle filters through into the second chambers and is discharged to a nearby soakaway or drainage field.

 Send an Enquiry